-- Cocoa butter is the fat that comes from cocoa beans, and it smells absolutely delicious in my opinion.
-Cocoa butter naturally moisturizing the skin and heals dry, chapped skin.
+- Cocoa butter is the fat that comes from cocoa beans, and it smells absolutely delicious, in my opinion.
+Cocoa butter naturally moisturizes the skin and heals dry, chapped skin.

-- With it’s antiviral, anti-inflammatory, and antibacterial properties, this ingredient is essential in fighting against chapped or dry skin.
+- This ingredient is essential in fighting against chapped or dry skin with its antiviral, anti-inflammatory, and antibacterial properties.
 It forms a protective wall by sealing moisture in the skin without clogging up the pores.

 - Beeswax is needed in this recipe to allow the lotion bars to keep their shape.